mlcommons/algorithmic-efficiency/getting_started.md

 # Getting Started

 ## Workspace set up and installation
+To get started you will have to make a few decisions and install the repository along with its dependencies.
+Specifically:
+1. Decide if you would like to develop your submission in either Pytorch or Jax.
-First, decide where you would like to develop and run your submission algorithms.
+2. Decide where you you would like to develop and run your submission algorithms.
 We recommend using a setup similar to the competition scoring hardware which will consist out of 8 V100 GPUs, has about 350 GB in RAM and 2 TB in storag for dataset storage.
 For recommendations on setting up your own Cloud VM see [here](https://github.com/mlcommons/algorithmic-efficiency/blob/main/docker/README.md#gcp-integration).
+3. Set up your workstation or VM.

-Once you have your VM set up, clone the repo and make sure you have installed the dependencies.
+4. Clone the repo and make sure you have installed the dependencies.
 If you have not installed the repository dependencies yet see the [Installation](https://github.com/mlcommons/algorithmic-efficiency/blob/main/README.md) instructions.

 ## Download the data